Arc'teryx Beta AR Review

 Mobility and Fit

 That said, we like how the hood fits, even with a helmet on.
-It allows for movement of the head and helmet within the hood, rather than moving with it, and our visibility was never impaired.
-People with a larger frame will do well with the fit of this jacket becasue it doesn't have any of the constrictions we found on some of the more genuinely "athletic fit" models that we tested. here is no doubt, however, that it does not have the same fine-tuned fit as the Arc'teryx Alpha FL.
+It allows for movement of the head and helmet within the hood rather than moving with it, and our visibility was never impaired.
+People with larger frames will do well with the fit of this jacket because it doesn't have any of the constrictions we found on some of the more genuinely “athletic fit” models that we tested.

 Venting and Breathability

-Although we think it did an ok job of breathing once we sufficiently raised the relative humidity to the point where direct diffusion could take place, the fact is that ventilation is virtually always a more comfortable means of staying cool than relying on breathability through the fabric.
-The Beta AR includes standard pit zips for this purpose, but lacks features we enjoy such as mesh-backed pockets or a two-way zipper.
+Although it did an ok job of breathing once we sufficiently raised the relative humidity to the point where direct diffusion could take place, the fact is that ventilation is virtually always a more comfortable means of staying cool than relying on breathability through the fabric.
+The Beta AR includes standard pit zips for this purpose but lacks features we enjoy, such as mesh-backed pockets or a two-way zipper.
 This jacket is undoubtedly better at protecting from bad weather than it is at breathing once you are hot.

 Features

-This product has a feature set that differentiates it from jackets like the Arc'teryx Alpha FL; the Beta AR is a bit more comfortable to hang out in but is a little heavier as a result.
+The Beta AR's feature set lends comfort, but it's a little heavier as a result.
 Instead of chest pockets, it has two large and high handwarmer pockets that live above a pack's hip belt line or climbing harness.
 It also has a small internal zip pocket.
 We have already described how much we love the high collar.

 The Beta AR has four adjustment points on its storm hood and a harness hemlock feature that keeps it from riding up with a harness on or with arms overhead.

 This jacket will set you back quite a bit of money.
-The materials and craftsmanship probably make this jacket worth the price.
-However, for any given activity, there is a jacket in this review that will probably do a better job at a lower price, throwing into question the actual value you're getting for a jacket that is so expensive.
+The materials and craftsmanship are great, but for any given activity, there is a jacket in this review that will do a better job at a lower price, throwing into question the actual value you're getting for such an expensive jacket.